felladrin/unity3d-globalstorage/README.md

 - **Categorization of data**.
 Data are categorized into Numbers, Strings, Booleans and Objects.
 - **Self-instantiates on scene**.
 You don't need to add it to the hierarchy.
 As soon as it's called, it shows up on the hierarchy autmoatically.
 Just click on it to see the data stored.

+## Installation

+[Download the latest unitypackage here](https://github.com/felladrin/unity3d-globalstorage/releases/latest) and import it to your project.
+Once imported, you can move and rename the folder to whathever you want.

 ## How to use

 **Save** data to the storage: